 Construction of a new convention center and hotel is scheduled to begin this month in West Palm Beach.
-The project, with a price tag of $110M, consists of a new 403-room hotel, a restaurant that seats 225 diners, plus a conference center, ballrooms and lavish fitness and swimming pool facilities.
+The project, consists of a new 403-room hotel, a restaurant that seats 225 diners, plus a conference center, ballrooms and lavish fitness and swimming pool facilities.
 The city is looking forward to an influx of 1,500 new jobs and approximately $1B in economic benefits.

 Consultatio, an Argentine developer is slated to complete its mega-luxury, Oceana Bal Harbour condominium project by the end of July.
 The project will have 240 residential units in a tower made completely of glass, sitting on 400 feet of beachfront property in the chic community of Bal Harbour.
-Contracts and/or reservations are moving at a hot pace and developers project the project will bring in between $1.2-1.3B in proceeds from units that are selling at a price of $1,800 per square foot.
+Contracts and/or reservations are moving at a hot pace.
 This project is an exceptionally good example of south Florida’s real estate recovery, as Consultatio was able to secure $332M in financing from a banking sector that had withdrawn from lending money for such projects.